jon-harper/E34M1/docs/modules/bottom.md

 date: 2023-4-5
 ---

 Several versions of the bottom horns are available for E34M1.
 Which version you should use depends on your hotend and your ABL method.
-See [the Compatibility page](../compat/index.md#bottom-horns) for details.
+See the [Compatibility](../compat/index.md#bottom-horns) page for a breakdown table.

 This page is divided into two sections for standard-length hotends and Volcano/UHF hotends.